About this minor

 The students will acquire knowledge to understand, prevent, mitigate and remediate environmental problems and to create sustainable (and remunerative) solutions with the aim to reduce our impact/ecological footprint on Earth.
 With this new understanding or eco-literacy the students will be able to think critically and take up environmental sustainable decisions, which may include transforming environmental problems into business solutions.
 In order to reach these goals, three modules of 5 EC each on Environmental Sciences, The Economics of Sustainability, and Bio-based Economy (as a sustainable solution to merge environmental sustainability and business) will be implemented in a holistic and integrated manner.
 The modules are designed in an interactive and active learning format (problem-based learning) and have a strong “hands-on” approach, with links to real case-studies in Rotterdam and in the Netherlands.

-The content is of special relevance to future green business managers, environmental economists, conservation and environmental scientists, social scientists, ecologists, designers, planners and entrepreneurs that will work for the transition from a fossil-based to a circular economy.
+The content is of special relevance to future green business managers, environmental economists, environmental scientists, social scientists, ecologists, designers, planners and entrepreneurs that will work for the transition from a fossil-based to a circular economy.

 understand the principles of ecosystem organization and functioning, environmental sustainability and resilience;

 analyse and estimate the impact of environmental problems on natural ecosystems;

 identify approaches to mitigate and reduce environmental issues;

 have a clear picture of the concepts of green growth and resource dependencies/reutilization, including the recycling and cascading of biomass;

 be familiar with the theoretical conceptualisation and operationalisation of sustainability in Economics;